Lessons from Sarah in the Bible: Trusting God Through the Wait

-If I’ve ever had a spirit animal, or person rather, it’s Sarah.
+If there’s anyone from the Bible I can relate to, it’s Sarah.
 If you don’t know Sarah from the Bible, who had a baby at the ripe old age of ninety, let me introduce you to her and explain how I can see myself in her.

 She’s relatable, trust me.